• Construction/Maintenance • Trail/Campground Maintenance • General Assistance

 Volunteer Heavy Equipment Operator

-We are seeking applicants who have knowledge in the following areas: operation of front end loaders, dozers, graders, compactors, and other pieces of heavy equipment; road construction and maintenance techniques; workplace safety requirements and procedures; and equipment cleaning standards and procedures.
+We are seeking applicants who have knowledge and USFWS certificates in the following areas: operation of front end loaders, dozers, graders, compactors, and other pieces of heavy equipment; road construction and maintenance techniques; workplace safety requirements and procedures; and equipment cleaning standards and procedures.
 Preferred attributes include: a positive attitude, a strong work ethic, and ability to deal with the public in a courteous and respectful manner.
 Applicants must have the ability to work outside in all weather conditions with excessive dust or dirt.
 Position may require bending, lifting, and climbing.
 Applicants must have a valid driver’s license and must pass a federal background check prior to starting.
 Onsite training will be provided to suitable candidates.

 Sam D. Hamilton Noxubee National Wildlife Refuge is located about 16 miles south of Starkville, MS. Starkville has a variety of shopping centers, restaurants, and grocery stores.
 Nearby attractions include Mississippi State University, Tombigbee National Forest, John W. Starr Memorial Forest, Legion State Park, Natchez Trace Parkway, Mississippi State University Golf Course, and Lake Tiak-O’Khata.